5 essential pieces of equestrian kit - for adults

 If you’re buying a riding hat, firstly measure the circumference of your head above your eyebrow.
 If you’re not confident of your measurement, seek a local fitter for advice.

 The riding regulations have recently changed in relation to hat safety standards, so check with your supplier what standards are relevant to the helmet you are intending to purchase.
+The Whitaker VX2 Helmet is approved for most UK competitions.

 They come in a range of styles and colours.